QUT-Motorsport/QUTMS_Driverless/docs/FSDS_Dev.md

 To test this was successful, run `FSDS.exe`.
 You should be able to run the simulation and control the car with 'WASD' keys.

+Open a new terminal tab and navigate to the same QUTMS Driverless directory where we have been working, or open the folder in terminal.
+Ensure XServer and the FSDS simulator is running.
+Type:

+> `make run target=unreal_sim`

+This will make a 'bridge' between the FS simulator and the ros2 node where scripts are running so data can be output and read.

 ## Running Scripts

 To run scripts, we must first build a development container with the Docker image, navigate to the same QUTMS Driverless directory where you built the image and type: